isakaaby/FYS4150-Project3/README.md

 - [makefile](https://github.com/isakaaby/FYS4150-Project3/blob/master/code-and-results/makefile) is the file through which all programs are run.

-- [mercurysunsolver.cpp](https://github.com/isakaaby/FYS4150-Project3/blob/master/code-and-results/mercurysunsolver.cpp) is used to model a solar system consisting of the Sun and Mercury.
+- [mercurysunsolver.cpp](https://github.com/isakaaby/FYS4150-Project3/blob/master/code-and-results/mercurysunsolver.cpp) is used to model a solar system consisting of the Sun and Mercury, using a relativistic correction to the newtonian force to find perihelion precession.

 - [particlesolver.cpp](https://github.com/isakaaby/FYS4150-Project3/blob/master/code-and-results/particlesolver.cpp) is the "main" file consisting all the ODEs along with methods for finding the gravitational force and the potential, kinetic and total energy of the system.